alexandre-hallaine/Rainfall/bonus3/walkthrough.md

 Let's focus on the `main` function.
 It reads input from the command line and then `atoi` converts it to an integer, which is used to set a null byte in the `buf` buffer.
 Since we're going to compare the `buf` buffer with the `argv[1]` argument, and if they are equal, we will spawn a shell, we need to find a way for them to be equal.

-However there is a catch, the `buf` buffer is filled with 66 bytes from the `/home/user/end/.pass` file, and then 65 bytes from the same file are appended to the `buf` buffer.
+However, there is a catch, the `buf` buffer is filled with 66 bytes from the `/home/user/end/.pass` file, and then 65 bytes from the same file are appended to the `buf` buffer.
 There is no way for us to know the content of the file.
 But there's a way to cheat on the `strcmp` function, indeed, if we provide an empty string as the `argv[1]` argument, the `atoi` function will return 0, which will set the first byte of the `buf` buffer to 0.
 And, since the string was empty, `argv[1]` will also be 0.
-Therefore, the `strcmp` function will return 0 and we will spawn a shell.
+Therefore, the `strcmp` function will return 0, and we will spawn a shell.

 Let's try it:
 ```bash